Jome0169/MendietaPablo_Annotation_Paper_scripts/README.md

 without overflowing.

-## Annotation Genomes Using Chromating Modification Data (Pipeline)
+## Annotating Genomes Using Chromating Modification Data (Pipeline)

 The implemenation of this method is further detailed in the snakemake script located `snakemake_scripts/12.Annotate_other_species`.
 Here you will find an example implementation in soybean (glycine max).
-With a snakemake config `yaml` file as well as a `sample` file corresponding to the features mentioned above.
+Structure of the inputs can be gleaned from the snakemake config `yaml` file,  as well as a `sample` file corresponding to the features mentioned above.
 Note that tissues need to be matched in the `sample` file.
-Thie `snakemake` analysis was done in version of `5.7.1`.
-Since then aggregate command behavior is slighly modified, so be aware of running this on more updated versions of snakemake.
+This `snakemake` analysis was done in version of `5.7.1`.
+Since then aggregate command behavior is slighly modified, so be aware that running this analysis on more updated version of snakemake may result in unexpected behaviors.